George Michael

-Outside music, Michael was an active LGBT rights campaigner and HIV/AIDS charity fundraiser.
-His personal life, drug use, and legal troubles made headlines during the late 1990s and 2000s, as he was arrested for public lewdness in 1998 and was arrested for multiple drug-related offences after that time.
-Michael came out as gay in 1998.
+Michael came out as gay in 1998, and was an active LGBTQ rights campaigner and HIV/AIDS charity fundraiser.
+His personal life, drug use, and legal troubles made headlines following an arrest for public lewdness in 1998 and multiple drug-related offences.
 The 2005 documentary A Different Story covered his career and personal life.
-Michael's 25 Live tour spanned three tours from 2006 to 2008.
-Michael fell into a coma in 2011 during a bout with pneumonia, but later recovered.
+His 25 Live tour spanned three tours from 2006 to 2008.
+In 2011, Michael fell into a coma after developing pneumonia, but recovered.
 He performed his final concert at London's Earls Court in 2012.
 Michael died of heart disease on Christmas Day in 2016, at his home in Goring-on-Thames, Oxfordshire.

+Michael achieved 10 number-one songs on the US Billboard Hot 100 and 13 number-one songs on the UK singles chart.
+His most successful singles include "Careless Whisper", "A Different Corner", "I Knew You Were Waiting (For Me)", "Faith", "Father Figure", "One More Try", "Monkey", "Praying for Time", "Freedom!
+'90", "Jesus to a Child", "Fastlove", "Outside", "Amazing", and "An Easier Affair".
+His awards include two Grammy Awards, three Brit Awards, twelve Billboard Music Awards, and four MTV Video Music Awards.
+He was listed among Rolling Stones 200 Greatest Singers of All Time and Billboard's Greatest Hot 100 Artists of All Time.
+The Radio Academy named him the most played artist on British radio during the period 1984–2004.